MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -BootImageId

-Specifies an array of IDs of boot images.
+Specify an array of boot image IDs to distribute.
+For example, `"XYZ00015"`.

 ```yaml
 Type: String[]